 Measurements in DIN baffle in 70cm distance at 2,83V.
 Level scaled to 1m

-Monacor DT-25N sound pressure (scattering)
+Monacor DT-25N sound pressure (dispersion)

-Monacor DT-25N Impedance (Scattering)
+Monacor DT-25N impedance (dispersion)

 No disturbances recognizable.
 The different pronounced impedance peaks indicate different quantities of ferrofluid.

 Monacor DT-25N shows a good and uniform directional characteristic.

 Overall smooth and fast decay over all frequencies.

 From 3kHz low harmonic distortion.
 If separated by 3kHz, K2 stays well below 1%.
 K3 rising sharply below 2kHz, practically not available.
 Higher order clutter components are negligible.
 The measurement was carried out at 95dB / 1m.

 Monacor DT-25N is a really great little tweeter.
 Can be used especially in confined spaces such as d'appolito arrangements or eg Direct HA Edition.